rjbetancourtc/agri-social-nav-vineyard/matlab/scripts/README.md

 results/master_log.csv</code></pre>

 <p>
-  The separately organized <strong>published</strong> navigation campaign is under
+  The organized 360-run navigation campaign is under
   <a href="../../results/Data2/Results/"><code>results/Data2/Results/</code></a>.
-  By filename, that directory contains 360 telemetry CSV, 360 matching metrics CSV, and 360 MAT files.
+  This directory contains 360 telemetry CSV files, 360 matching metrics CSV files, and 360 MAT files.
 The
   <a href="../../results/Data2/ControllerBenchmark/">54-run controller benchmark</a>
-  has separate files and was <strong>not</strong> produced by the functions in this dashboard.
-Its records must not be pooled with the 360 navigation runs.
+  has separate files and was measured through a separate profiling procedure.
+Its 54 records are separate from the 360 navigation runs.
 </p>

-<h2>Reproducibility boundaries</h2>
+<h2>Scope of this script</h2>

 <ul>
-  <li>This README documents the committed V7.5 source and available dataset layout; it does not claim that the script was executed again during this documentation update.</li>
+  <li>V7.5 receives Unity telemetry and computes run-level metrics.
+A compatible Unity scene and configuration are required for new recordings.</li>
-  <li>The complete Unity controller, scene, and serialized baseline assets described by the manuscript must be archived before claiming that this repository alone can rerun the simulation.</li>
+  <li>The complete Unity controller, scene, and serialized baseline configurations are needed to rerun the simulation independently.</li>
-  <li>Final factorial statistics, scenario-specific contrasts, TOPSIS, and Pareto calculations require separate analysis scripts or documented outputs.
-Supplementary Table S1 is referenced in the revised manuscript but was not identified in the current repository inventory.</li>
+  <li>Factorial statistics, scenario-specific contrasts, TOPSIS, and Pareto require their corresponding analysis scripts or documented outputs.
+Supplementary Table S1 should accompany the manuscript's supplementary material.</li>
-  <li>The revised study is simulation-only.
-Dashboard timing and the separate Unity Editor benchmark are not a physical-robot real-time guarantee.</li>
+  <li>The reported evaluation uses simulation.
+The separate computational benchmark characterizes its measured environment; it is not a physical-robot real-time guarantee.</li>
 </ul>

 <p align="center">